jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iv) if there is a mortgage secured on the land, the date on which the land is disposed of by or for the mortgagee because the mortgagor defaulted; or
   (b) if none of paragraph (a)﻿(i) to (iv) apply, the date on which the estate or interest in the land is disposed of.
 When this section does not apply
+(5) This section does not apply—
+  (a) to a disposal of land by—
+    (i) an executor or administrator who acquired the land in the circumstances described in section FC 1(1)﻿(a) (Disposals to which this subpart applies):
+    (ii) a beneficiary who acquired the land in the circumstances described in section FC 1(1)﻿(b):
+  (b) if—
-(5) This section does not apply to a person’s disposal of residential land if— (a) any of sections CB 6 to CB 12 apply:
+    (i) any of sections CB 6 to CB 12 apply:
-  (b) section CB 16A applies:
+    (ii) section CB 16A applies:
-  (c) section FC 9 (Residential land transferred to executor, administrator, or beneficiary on death of person) applies.
+    (iii) section FC 9 (Residential land transferred to executor, administrator, or beneficiary on death of person) applies.
 Relationship with subject matter
 (6) This section is modified by sections FB 3A, FO 10, and FO 17 (which provide rollover relief for land transferred on settlement of relationship property or company amalgamation) and subpart FD (Rollover relief from the bright-line test).